hohmlearning/Multi-Linear-Regression-ADAM/README.md

 ### Early Stopping
 The trainings error is decreasing with the number of data the model has seen.
-Unfortunately, overfitting, the increase in validation and test error while decreasing the trainings error, is liekly to occur.
+Unfortunately, overfitting, the increase in validation and test error while decreasing the trainings error, is likely to occur.
 Thus, the model capability to generalize is decreasing.
-Early stopping is a methode to overcome overfitting acting similar to the $L^2$ regularization [2].\
+Early stopping is a method to overcome overfitting acting similar to the $L^2$ regularization [2].\
 When calling **ADAM_learning_rate_decay_full_train**, the trainings data set is splitted into subtrain (80 %) and validation (20 %) data set.
 While applying early stopping, the learning rate is decayed and the optimal parameters based on the validation error are save as described in **Learning rate decay**.\
 After training on the subtrain data, the error of the subtrain data is stored.
 Then the model is trained on the full data (subtrain and validation), while keeping track on the error of the validation data.
-If either the error on the validation data is bellow the error on the subtrain data or the maximum number of epoch is reached, the algorithm is stopped.
+If either the error on the validation data is below the error on the subtrain data or the maximum number of epoch is reached, the algorithm is stopped.
 Unseen data is predicted with the saved weights $w$ and bias $w_0$.

 ## References
 [1] D.P.
 Kingma, J. Ba, Adam: A Method for Stochastic Optimization, 2014\